 Fill cavities in egg whites with the chocolate mixture and level it off so it is even with the top of the egg white case.
 (If there is extra filling, use it to make a few yummy chocolate truffles!
 See Notes, below.)

 Place the raw egg white in a medium bowl.
 Add the 1 teaspoon of coconut milk or cream and whisk until blended and foamy but not stiff.

 Coat the flat tops of the filled egg halves with the liquid egg-white mixture and press matching halves together.
 Place eggs in refrigerator to chill for 15 minutes or so to set.
 Cover and reserve egg white mixture.

 Place cocoa powder in a small bowl and dredge eggs until lightly coated with no bare spots.
-Dip cocoa-coated eggs in egg-white mixture then place in bowl with almond flour and dredge until throughly coated.
-Return coated eggs to refrigerator until cold to will keep the chocolate centers from melting in the hot oil until the crust hardens.
+Dip cocoa-coated eggs in egg-white mixture then place in bowl with almond flour and dredge until thoroughly coated.
+Return coated eggs to refrigerator until cold to keep the chocolate centers from melting in the hot oil until the crust hardens.

 Heat cooking oil over medium-high heat until shimmering but not smoking.
 Add eggs one at a time and turn in the hot oil until lightly browned.
 Dip out and drain on paper towels.
 Arrange on a serving plate and dust with powdered sugar substitute.
 Cut in half crossways to serve.
 They are best when warm and crisp.

 Recipe inspired by one from La Cucina; the Regional Cooking of Italy.

 Makes 8 servings of 1/2 egg.

 Calories: 104; Fat: 6.3g: Protein: 5.2g; Total carbs: 2.7g; Fiber: 1.4g; Net carbs: 1.3g